youfoundmalik/Dynamic-New-Blog/README.md

 ### Prerequisites

 Before running the project, create a `.env` file in the root directory and add API keys for the three news sources.
-Refer to the provided sample `.env` file for guidance.
+Refer to the provided `sample-env` file for guidance.

 ### Installation & Setup